Media freedom in the European Union: Audiovisual Media Services Directive

 Regarding television services specifically, the Audiovisual Media Services Directive 2010 establishes that hate speech and speech harming minors must be prohibited in all member states.
 What is more, the Audiovisual Media Services Directive 2018 is set to instate the following position on media freedom:

 "In order to strengthen freedom of expression, and, by extension, to promote media pluralism and avoid conflicts of interest, it is important for Member States to ensure that users have easy and direct access at any time to information about media service providers.
 It is for each Member State to decide, in particular with respect to the information which may be provided on ownership structure and beneficial owners."

 This text was adopted by the European Parliament on 2 October 2018.

 European Media Freedom Act

-The European Commission adopted on 16 September a proposition of an Regulation "European Media Freedom Act (EMFA)".
+On 16 September 2022, the European Commission adopted a proposition for a Regulation to be known as the European Media Freedom Act (EMFA).